 Cardigan Welsh Corgi

 With a "Hi!
 How are you?" expression and sparky personality, a Cardigan Welsh corgi is an immediate charmer.
 He's a lovable favorite among dog owners with active families because of his ability to learn, abundant energy, and eager response to positive reinforcement training.
-People willing to put in the time to to keep their corgis stimulated—offering quality enrichment—is the most compatible type of pet parent for a Cardigan.
+People willing to put in the time to keep their corgis stimulated—offering quality enrichment—is the most compatible type of pet parent for a Cardigan.

 Cardigan Welsh corgi puppies are pawsitively adorable, and they grow to be handsome, medium-sized adults, averaging 25–38 pounds and standing 10.5–12.5 inches tall at the shoulder.
 One of the primary characteristics of a corgi is a long, sturdy body with stubby, slightly curved legs.
 This means they're part of a line of canines known as the chondrodysplastic breeds, which have an evolutionary gene mutation that created a type of dwarfism.
-As a result, Cardigans are cousins of other long-backed dogs such as Pembroke Welsh corgis, Dachshunds, basset hounds, and Pekingnese.
+As a result, Cardigans are cousins of other long-backed dogs such as Pembroke Welsh corgis, dachshunds, basset hounds, and Pekingnese.

 These dogs have thick, medium-length double coats with an under layer that's usually white and downy-soft and a sleek topcoat of different colors.
 Whether you have a fluffy Cardigan Welsh corgi depends on his breeding.
 Usually family pets have more natural coats, and show dogs are a tad more refined in hair distribution: shorter in the front but longer in the back to form what conformation judges call "pants."